al-husayn/al-husayn/README.md

 ## I'm a Software Developer and an IT Support Specialist!!

-- 🌱 I’m currently focusing JavaScript, Typescript, Python & C#  🤣
+- 🌱 I’m currently focusing on JavaScript, Typescript, Python & C#  🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Learn more about React, Next JS, Typescript, Node JS, PostgreSQL and Tailwind CSS
+- 🥅 2024 Goals: Learn more about React, Next JS, Typescript, Node JS, PostgreSQL and Tailwind CSS
 - ⚡ Fun fact: I love playing soccer, reading and surfing the internet
 - 📫 How to reach me alhusayn532@gmail.com